 With his multiple tools for intervention, including Hakomi and Exceptional Marriage Mentoring, Roland can accompany you in your process.
 His presence creates a loving, sacred and safe container in which you will be able to explore, experientially and experimentally, what gets in the way of creating the relationship that you truly want.

-The goal is not to save the relationship at all costs, but rather that both partners can discover themselves and express their deepest truths.
-You will then be able to take the right decision for yourself and your couple.
+The goal is not to save the relationship at all costs, but rather that both partners can discover themselves and express their deepest truths, and thus be able to make the right decision for themselves and their couple.

-Intimate relationship is no doubt one of the best avenues for growth, and developing your full potential as a human being.
+Intimate relationship is no doubt one of the best avenues for growth and development of the full potential as a human being.

-The intimate relationship which can exist in multiple ways presents opportunities for discovery, growing in love and in intimacy as well as the opportunity to fulfill our longings and fundamental needs.
+The intimate relationship, which can exist in multiple ways, presents opportunities for discovery, growing in love and in intimacy as well as the opportunity to fulfill longings and fundamental needs.
 We must remain conscious that we alone are responsible for our needs; it is not the responsibility of our partner to fulfill our needs.

-One of the greatest challenges, in my experience, is to take one’s place without losing oneself, while maintaining an intention, an openness and the possibility that both can be happy in sharing a life with one another.
+One of the greatest challenges is to take one’s place without losing oneself, while maintaining an intention, an openness and the possibility that both can be happy in sharing a life with one another.